-Once 45 days has passed, the charge will be placed on a Fail to Respond docket and a Justice of the Peace will review the offence notices and may convict you in absentia.
+Once 45 days has passed, the charge will be placed on a Fail to Respond docket and a clerk of the court will review the offence notices and may convict you in absentia.
 Once you have been convicted, it is too late to choose any of the options indicated on the back of your ticket.

 Why Are There Two Amounts On My Ticket?

 There are two different amounts shown on every ticket: the set fine amount and the total payable amount.
 The difference between these two amounts is called the Victim Fine Surcharge (VFS).
 The VFS is imposed by the provincial government and is collected by our office on behalf of the Ministry of the Attorney General (MAG) and remitted directly to MAG.
 It is added to every fine that is given under the Provincial Offences Act (except parking fines).
 See schedule of how the Victim Fine Surcharge (VFS) is calculated.